-(This article was originally published on the 21st February 2018 and updated on the 13th April 2020).
+(This article was originally published on the 21st February 2018 and updated on the 2nd February 2021).

 Keeping track of your income and spending on a monthly basis is really crucial, as it affects how much savings you have at the end of the month.
-According to a research by World Bank, 40% of Milennials in Malaysia admitted that they spend more than they can afford.
+According to a research by World Bank, 40% of Millennials in Malaysia admitted that they spend more than they can afford.
 And most of the spending are contributed towards food and utilities.

-With careful planning of your expenditures will not only help you understand your own spending habits but to also improve on your spending so that you don’t overspend on unnecessary items.
-We have gathered a humble list of FREE mobile apps to help you get financially organised.
+With careful planning of your expenditures will not only help you understand your own spending habits but also improve on your spending so that you don’t overspend on unnecessary items.
+We have gathered a humble list of FREE budget mobile apps to help you get financially organised.

 1. HeyAlfred (All app stores)